10 Reasons Why Small Businesses Fail & How to Avoid Them

 Poor customer service is often the first thing to to sour a business relationship.
 It's also the first step towards businesses that fail.
 So find a solution to these problems before they happen.

-If you open a business at the wrong time, it’s doomed from the start.
 Timing is everything.
-Research is just as important.
-And listening to what your prospective customer wants is another vital part of being a successful business.
+If you start a business at the wrong time, it's unlikely to succeed.
+Research is also essential.
+And listening to what your prospective customer wants is another vital part of creating a successful business.

 Sadly, one of the first ways that you’ll find out that your offering isn’t what people want is through customer information or feedback.
 And this is just another good reason why it’s so important to listen to what your customers want.
-A reason to make sure that your audience is being offered exactly what they want at exactly the right time.
+A reason to ensure you offer your audience exactly what they want at exactly the right time.

 Many entrepreneurs put their heads in the sand when it comes to knowing what their competitors are doing.
-And this is really bad for running a business.
+And this is really bad for business.

 You need to have an excellent idea of what your competitors are doing so that you can always be one step ahead – if you don’t do this, you’ll lose business.
-We’re not suggesting you need to be obsessive about your competitors.
-But you need to keep an eye on reason
+We’re not suggesting you be obsessive about your competitors.
+But you need to keep an eye on them.

-You need to be able to explain to your audience why what you offer is better and more valuable than what competitors are offering.
-And if you do find that their offering is more valuable than yours, make sure to up the ante and offer the very best.
+You must be able to explain to your audience why what you offer is better and more valuable than what competitors are offering.
+And if you find that their offering is more valuable than yours, it's time to up the ante and relook your offering.
 It’s the only way to stay ahead of the pack.

-Never feel so sure of yourself that you aren't prepared to learn something from what others are doing.
-If you are over-confident in your abilities, you won't succeed.
+Never feel so certain of yourself that you aren't prepared to learn something from what others are doing.
+If you are over-confident in your abilities, it's unlikely you will succeed.
 Be willing to learn from every single situation you find yourself in.

-Nothing ever stays the same, so be open to change, to new ideas and new perspectives.
+Nothing ever stays the same, so be willing to change, to try new ideas and listen to new perspectives.
 It's the only way to stay ahead of the game.

 You want to expand your reach and grow your business?
-You want to have laser focused marketing that gets results and be in the 4 brands that succeed?
-Check out our Accelerators and you will be able to use your resources into what matters and see real growth in your business.
+Want to have laser focused marketing that gets results?
+Check out our Accelerators and you can use your resources and see real growth in your business.

 Find out where you should be focusing more of your energy in order to get your design business performing stronger, operating smarter and scaling easier.